Taylor Gold Label 814e Vera Guitars Charlotte NC

 • Finish: Gloss (Natural or Sunburst)

-Other features include a long‑tenon neck joint, antique chrome Gotoh‑510 tuners with ebony buttons, deluxe hard case, grained ivoroid binding and mother‑of‑pearl "Continental" inlays.
+Premium appointments include a long-tenon neck joint, antique chrome Gotoh 510 tuners with ebony buttons, grained ivoroid binding, mother-of-pearl Continental inlays, and a deluxe hardshell case.

 Gold Label 814e Sunburst